 Eczema on the lips is a skin condition that causes redness, drying, and scaling of the lips.

 Lip eczema usually arises after contact with irritants or allergens, although it can result from infection in some cases.

-Various treatment methods and home remedies can relieve a person’s symptoms.
-See a doctor for a diagnosis to decide on the right treatment method.
+Various treatment methods and home remedies can relieve the symptoms.
+A person can contact a doctor for a diagnosis and effective treatment.